grumBit/webPathProjects/docs/JavaScript_crib_notes-Objects.md

   ```

 ## Methods
-- A method is property with a function as its value.
+- A method is a property with a function as its value.

 ### Declaration